ONEcampaign/trade-explorer/src/index.md

             services.
         </p>
         <p class="normal-text">
-            In <span class="italic-span">Multi Country</span>, you can select multiple trading partners.
+            In <span class="italic-span">Multi Country</span>, you can select up to 5 trading partners.
 To allow for cleaner
             comparisons across them, you can only visualize a single trade flow (exports, imports or trade balance) at a time.